zehdari/riptide_onboarding/src/riptide_turtle/README.md

 3. **Restart the turtle node:**

    If the turtle node is currently running, stop it using `ctrl+c` in the terminal.
-Type `bash` and hit enter, then restart the node:
+Type `bash` and hit enter to start a new bash session, then restart the node:

    ```bash
    ros2 run riptide_turtle turtle_node.py